serverless/serverless/docs/providers/fn/cli-reference/info.md

 ## Examples

-On Kubeless the info plugin uses the Kubernetes API to gather the necessary information about deployed functions and Kubernetes services.
+On Fn the info plugin uses the Kubernetes API to gather the necessary information about deployed functions and Kubernetes services.
 See the example below for an example output.